F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [Non-Metal Safari Extensions](https://github.com/moosethegoose2213/Non-Metal-Safari-Extensions/)

-## Cannot Login on 2011 15" and 17" MacBook Pros
+## Can't Login on 2011 15" and 17" MacBook Pros

 By default, OpenCore Legacy Patcher will assume MacBookPro8,2/3 have a faulty dGPU and disable acceleration.
 This is the safest option for most users as enabling dGPU acceleration on faulty Macs will result in failed booting.

-However, if your machine does not have the dGPU disabled via NVRAM, you'll experience a login loop.
+However, if your machine doesn't have the dGPU disabled via NVRAM, you'll experience a login loop.
 To work around this is quite simple:

 1. Boot macOS in Single User Mode
     * Press Cmd+S in OpenCore's menu when you turn the Mac on